Reilly Opelka: 2022: Third and Fourth ATP titles, hiatus

 At the 2022 Australian Open, Opelka reached the third round, where he lost to Denis Shapovalov.
 At the inaugural edition of the Dallas Open, Opelka won his third singles title after defeating Jenson Brooksby.
 In the semifinals, he defeated fellow American John Isner 7–6^{(9–7)}, 7–6^{(24–22)}.
 The 46-point tiebreak in the second set was the longest-ever at the ATP Tour level.
 At the 2022 Delray Beach Open, Opelka reached his second final in as many weeks, losing to Cameron Norrie.
 As a result, he reached a new career-high ranking of world No. 18 on February 21, 2022, and world No. 17 a week later.

-At the Indian Wells Open he reached the fourth round for the first time in his career at this Masters where he lost to fourth seed Rafael Nadal.
+At the Indian Wells Open, Opelka reached the fourth round for the first time in his career at this Masters where he lost to fourth seed Rafael Nadal.
 At the 2022 U.S. Men's Clay Court Championships, Opelka won his second title of the year and fourth of his career, defeating compatriot John Isner in what was the tallest ATP Tour final in the Open Era.
 At the Madrid Open Opelka lost to Sebastian Korda.
 The Italian Open saw a defeat to Stan Wawrinka, and at the 2022 French Open to Filip Krajinović, with all losses being in the first round.

 2023-25: Return to Top 100, 100th win, ATP final

 At the end of October 2023, Opelka returned to the ATP Challenger Tour at the 2023 Charlottesville Men's Pro Challenger after close to a year and a half of hiatus primarily due to a wrist injury, defeating Tennys Sandgren in straight sets in the first round.
 However, he retired in the second round.

-After another 8 months hiatus, he returned in mid July 2024 to the ATP Tour with a wildcard main draw entry into the 2024 Hall of Fame Open and defeated Constant Lestienne in three sets in the opening round to secure his first victory at that level for two years.
+After another 8 months hiatus, Opelka returned in mid July 2024 to the ATP Tour with a wildcard main draw entry into the 2024 Hall of Fame Open and defeated Constant Lestienne in three sets in the opening round to secure his first victory at that level for two years.
 Opelka continued his comeback with a victory over top seed Adrian Mannarino in round two.
 In the quarterfinals he defeated Mackenzie McDonald in three sets to become the lowest ranked player in history to make an ATP level semifinal where his run came to an end against Alex Michelsen.
 As a result he moved more than 750 positions up into the top 430 on July 22, 2024.
 Ranked No. 371, he received main draw wildcards for the Washington Open where he reached the second round, and for the Cincinnati Open.